Chatham Islands: Moriori community

 The Moriori community is organised as the Hokotehi Moriori Trust.
 The Moriori have received recognition from the Crown and the New Zealand government and some of their claims against those institutions for the generations of neglect and oppression have been accepted and acted on.
 Moriori are recognised as the original people of Rekohu.
 The Crown also recognised the Ngāti Mutunga Māori as having indigenous status in the Chathams by right of around 160 years of occupation.

-The population of the islands is around 600, including members of both ethnic groups.
+The total population of the islands is around 600, including members of both ethnic groups.
 In January 2005, the Moriori celebrated the opening of the new Kopinga Marae (meeting house).

 Modern descendants of the 1835 Māori conquerors claimed a share in ancestral Māori fishing rights.
 This claim was granted.
 Now that the primordial population, the Moriori, have been recognised to be former Māori—over the objections of some of the Ngāti Mutunga—they too share in the ancestral Māori fishing rights.
 Both groups have been granted fishing quotas.